 For the frequent flyers searching for a credit card that will best benefit them, definitely consider signing up for the Bank of America Alaska Airlines Visa Credit Card.
 It offer several perks that Alaska Air travelers will love!

-This card offers $100 statement credit, 40,000 bonus miles as well as Alaska’s Famous Companion Fare after you make $2,000 or more in purchases within the first 90 days of account opening!
+This card offers 50,000 bonus miles as well as Alaska’s Famous Companion Fare after you meet the spend requirements.

 Along with this, you could earn 3 miles for every $1 spent on Alaska Airlines purchases and 1 mile for every $1 spent on all other purchases.
 If you’re interested in what more the Bank of America Alaska Airlines Visa Credit Card has to offer, see below!